JRFrazier/GoLang/README.md

-# JavaScript
+# GoLang
-All of my notes and projects from my JavaScript learning journey.
+All of my notes and projects from my GoLang learning journey.